JRHacka/Blog-Site/jrhacka/content/post/Legacy.md

 ---
 ## Startup

-This is an entry level beginner freindley box, so the walkthrough is going to be the same.
-With that being said, the first step that other walkthoughs always skip over is spinning up the box and getting connected.
+This is an entry level beginner friendly box, so the walkthrough is going to be the same.
+With that being said, the first step that other walkthroughs always skip over is spinning up the box and getting connected.
 While it is easy once you know how to do it if you don't know how you'll never be able to get started.
 Feel free to skip to the next section if you already know how to do this.

 HTB has 2 options when it comes to completing their boxes.
 You can spin up a machine via HTB, or connect your own using OpenVPN.
 I prefer to connect my because of the customizations and different tools I have on my Kali machine, but if you want here is where to find the HTB Attack Box.

 The first step if you are connecting via OpenVPN is to first make sure you have OpenVPN installed on your device.
-Either start typing the command see if it autofills, or if using Kali run:
+Either start typing the command see if it autofill’s, or if using Kali run:
 ```bash
 sudo apt install openvpn
 ```